 A variety of teacher prepared instruction and Columbia University's Teacher College Writing Units of Study are used to assist students in refining and practicing the process of writing to create clear and coherent pieces that engage the reader and show an awareness of audience and purpose.
 The Units of Study include Personal Narrative, Literary Essay, Research-Based Information Writing, and Argument Writing.
 Students will write multi-paragraph essays within these genres that contain formal introductions, detailed descriptions, and supporting textual evidence using precise language.
 A variety of effective organizational structures such as comparison and contrast, categorical, spatial order, and order of importance will be used in the writing of the essays.
 Students will also revise essays for content, organization, word choice, and consistency of ideas, and edit for spelling, punctuation, and grammar.

-The 7th grade mathematics curriculum matches the school's philosophy that all students meet or exceed the California Common Core State Standards for all of 7th grade and the first half of 8th grade.
-This is an accelerated course for all 7th grade students so they will be confident problem solvers, eager to learn, and inspired to pursue advanced studies in math and science.
+The 6th grade mathematics curriculum matches the school's philosophy that all students meet or exceed the California Common Core State Standards for all of 6th grade and the first half of 7th grade.
+This is an accelerated course for all 6th grade students.

 Science is the study of the patterns and rhythms of the Universe.
 Through observations, using all of our five senses, we can interpret our surroundings in order to make predictions that are useful in our lives.